rbjordan3/robs_misc_stuff/README.md

 ##Shamless Plug

-Blazedog Computer Consulting located in Limestone, TN provides everything from computer reapairs to web design and software development servcices
+Blazedog Computer Consulting located in Limestone, TN provides everything from computer reapairs to web design and software development services

 For more information please visit http://www.blazedog.com